Some thoughts and opinions (these are not rules!)

 These days you can find natural, unscented laundry detergents in regular stores.
 This was not the case 5 years ago.
 "Natural" detergents are usually coconut-based such as Ecover Zero Powder, Country Save, BioKleen, Seventh Generation and many others.
 The coconut is the source of the surfactant.
 Kirkland Environmentally Friendly, Ecos Free and Clear, Green Shield are some more examples of coconut-based detergents.

 I do not put other popular super-strong "specialty for cloth diapers" products such as Rock 'n Green in this category.
 They are either much too strong for natural fibers or people are using it improperly, perhaps up-dosing which is using too much of it.
 And when you use too much, the pH gets too high and especially in the presence of very hot water, you ruin things.
 Oxygen bleaches are still bleaches and they wear things out quickly.
 They can work, but be careful with the amount used.
 Also you do have to be careful with natural detergents because redepositing of dirt can be a problem.
 I think it takes a lot of rinsing in warm water and/or add vinegar to get the pH down.
 Very high pH detergents do seem to wear out the laundry faster than the petroleum-based mainstream products but everything has tradeoffs.
-If you use RNG or other "made for cloth (which means synthetic diapers I think), use the recommended amount only, which is a very small amount.
 Do not use CMC degreaser, either.
 For the same reasons, we also do not recommend homemade detergents.
 In my experience this type of product causes premature wear and fabric destruction, not to mention roughness and fading and redepositing of soil.
 Please don't destroy your cotton by overdosing your laundry with products specifically made for stinky microfiber.
 Cotton is biodegradable.
 It is not made of plastic or petroleum.
 It washes well for that reason, but in the end you can compost it.
 Separate your loads by fabric.
 When you wash cotton separately from microfiber, you will see that the cotton comes clean easily and it's the microfiber that is the problem.
 Microfiber really does need harsh cleaning so use strong products on them in a separate load, or replace microfiber with cotton inserts for washing convenience.
 Choose something mainstream (unscented) or suitable for cotton for your cotton.
 If you want to add sodium percarbonate to your laundry then do it separately by adding oxygen bleach (oxygen cleaner).
 Sodium percarbonate is a bleaching agent.
 I suspect that the overuse of this ingredient that might be causing the problems that we see with some specialty for cloth diapers products which contain high amounts of this bleaching agent.
 Microfiber is hard to clean.
 Stick with 100% cotton for easiest washing.